energinet-singularity/singupy/README.md

 This function takes a voltage level in kV as input and returns the corresponding standard letter.

+## verification-module

+The verification-module contains functions to verify data is as expected

+### function verification.*dataframe_columns*

+This function takes a pandas dataframe and a list of expected columns and raises an error in case all expected columns are not found in the dataframe.

 ## Help

 * General